coursera/coursera_autograder/README.rst

  - ``--grader-memory-limit`` takes a value between 2048 to 16384, increnment of 1024. representing the amount of memory in MB the grader will have access to when grading.
 The default is 2048.

+   Not all combinations of cpu and memory are supported.
+The supported combinations is listed here:

+   - For 1024 (1 vCPU), Memory needs to be between 2048 (2GB) and 8192 (8GB) in increments of 1024 (1GB).

+   - For 2048 (2 vCPU), Memory needs to be between 4096 (4GB) and 16384 (16GB) in increments of 1024 (1GB).

+   - For 4096 (4 vCPU), Memory needs to be between 8192 (8GB) and 16384 (16GB) in increments of 1024 (1GB)

  - ``--grading-timeout`` takes a value between 300 and 1800, representing the amount of time the grader is allowed to run before it times out.
 Note this value is counted from the moment the grader starts execution and does not